-Mapping to OPU2
+7.3.3 Mapping to OPU2

 The 10GbE LAN signal does not transmit timing or synchronization information, so there is no need to do stuffing.
-The "Mapping & Concatenation Specific" Bits of the OPU Overhead (Bytes 1, 2, and 3 of column 15 and all of column 16) are used to carry data.
+As illustrated in Figure 7-9, this frees seven bytes of the "mapping and concatenation-specific" OPU overhead (bytes 1, 2 and 3 of column 15 and all of column 16) to

-The Payload Type (proprietary, 1000 0111 preferred) called "64B/66B Mapping of GFP-F frames" from the range of proprietary use codes allocated by [ITU-T G.709/Y.1331] is used to distinguish this mapping from the standard GFP-F framing described in clause 6.2.
+The payload type (proprietary, 1000 0111 preferred) called "64B/66B mapping of GFP-F frames" from the range of proprietary use codes allocated by [ITU-T G.709] is used to distinguish this mapping from the standard GFP-F framing described in clause 6.2.